ecmwf/metview-docs/docs/confluence/part_4_odb.rst

   * - **Odb Where**
     - varno = 2 and vertco_reference_1=50000

 Save the icon and visualise it.
-Then drag the the provided `Symbol Plotting <https://confluence.ecmwf.int/display/METV/Symbol+Plotting>`_, `Coastlines <https://confluence.ecmwf.int/display/METV/Coastlines>`_, `Legend <https://confluence.ecmwf.int/display/METV/Legend>`_ and `Text Plotting <https://confluence.ecmwf.int/display/METV/Text+Plotting>`_ icons into the plot for further customisation (either one at a time, or all together).
+Then drag the the provided `Symbol Plotting <https://confluence.ecmwf.int/display/METV/Symbol+Plotting>`_, :ref:`Coastlines <mcoast_icon>`, `Legend <https://confluence.ecmwf.int/display/METV/Legend>`_ and `Text Plotting <https://confluence.ecmwf.int/display/METV/Text+Plotting>`_ icons into the plot for further customisation (either one at a time, or all together).
 Keep the plot window open.

 .. image:: /_static/metview_90_minute_introduction_part_4_odb/image2019-9-18_10-9-46.png